souslesens/jowl/README.md

 ```
 ----------------

-### Example Of Use For Manchester Part api 6
+### Example Of Use For Axioms Part api 6

 You open for example Postman ( You don't you know postman ? : [Postman](https://www.postman.com/) )

-Choose a POST Request , you pass this URL http://localhost:9170/manchester/saveTriples
+Choose a POST Request , you pass this URL http://localhost:9170/axioms/saveTriples

 In the body of the request (You click on Body -> Raw -> JSON ), two parameters should be passed: